hccheng/Example_Dicom/README.md

 b. thresholding (Gaussian mixture model, GMM)

-Assuming that the intensity values of the two classes are both generated with a corresponding Gaussian distribution, we could also determine the threshold value after fitting a Gaussian model with the intensity values.
+Assuming that the intensity values of the two classes are both generated from a corresponding Gaussian distribution, we could also determine the threshold value after fitting a Gaussian model with the intensity values.

 c.
 Watershed segmentation